evermake/figma-export-values/README.md

 Plugin has the following commands:

 - `Export variables` — to export all variable collections and variables.
-- `Export text styles` — to export text styles.
+- `Export text styles` — to export all text styles.
+- `Export effect styles` — to export all effect styles.

 ## License